toshihikojs/Toshihiko/docs/docs/querying.md

-This chapter will be used in `Model.where`.
+This chapter will be used in querying.

 ## Key name